graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 ### Is it possible to auto-generate a graph type from a class?

-Yes, via the `AutoRegisteringObjectGraphType` class.
-Similar classes are provided for input objects and enums.
+Yes, via the `AutoRegisteringObjectGraphType`/`AutoRegisteringInputObjectGraphType` classes.
 You can also override auto-generated fields.
 See [issue #897](https://github.com/graphql-dotnet/graphql-dotnet/issues/897).

 (todo: code samples here; maybe expand the paragraph)